guramritcse/Deep-Learning-for-Image-Inpainting/README.md

 # Deep Learning for Image Inpainting
 This repository contains the code and report of the course project - Deep Learning for Image Inpainting, for the course CS 337 - Machine Learning and Artificial Intelligence, Autumn 2023, IIT Bombay.
-> The report and presentation can be found in the `Report` folder.

 ### Team Lingua Franca
 * Biradar Nikhil